Updated on 7/01/2026

 - Settings: Air Fry, Bake, Roast, Toast, Reheat, Broil (all with optional steam-infusion)

-- Food capacity: 12.7 quarts (fits 4.5 lb chicken, 9” pizza, 1lb fries); 31.7-quart model also available (excellent for families & highest capacity on this page)
+- Food capacity: 2-rack 12.7-qt model (fits 4.5 lb chicken, 9” pizza, 1lb fries); 3-rack 31.7-qt model also available (excellent for families & highest capacity on this page)

 - Temperature ranges: 200℉ – 450℉

-- Size & weight: 11.6″H x 10.6″D x 11.5″W – 11.6lbs
+- Size & weight: 11.6″H x 10.6″D x 11.5″W; 11.6lbs

-- Price (when published): $185 [Check latest]
+- Price (when published): Usually from $150 to $185 for 12.7-qt; $245 for 31.7-qt [Check latest]

 - Warranty: 1-year

 The Our Place Wonder Oven combines verified PFAS-free safety with an all-stainless-steel build.
 No plastic or coatings ever touch food or steam.
 Its ceramic baking pan is third-party tested, free of PFAS, lead, and cadmium.
-This 6-in-1 oven preheats in under three minutes and adds optional steam for crisp outsides and moist centers.
+This 6-in-1 oven preheats in under three minutes and offers optional steam for crisp exteriors and moist centers.
 It’s available in both a compact 12.7-quart version for small kitchens and a new 31.7-quart model for families.

 - Brand-verified PFAS- & plastic-free food path.

-- Steam infusion revives leftovers beautifully.
+- Steam infusion revives leftovers better than anything else here.

-- Compact yet versatile with dual racks; fits nicely on kitchen counters.
+- Compact yet versatile with dual racks.

 - Easy crumb-tray cleanup.